Explaining Slander vs Gossip

 - In order to determine whether a statement is factually based on your presentation of it or on your knowledge of the subject or person about whom you are speaking or writing, you must ask yourself whether a person hearing or reading the statement would believe it was factually based on your presentation of it.

 DoNotPay is an easy and safe solution!
-The Cease and Desist letter DoNotPay drafts details the information about the case, demands retraction, warns against any impending statements, and will order that the accused abides by local state law.
+The cease and desist letter DoNotPay drafts details the information about the case, demands retraction, warns against any impending statements, and requests that the accused abides by local state law.